 Below is a list of some of the more popular areas to live in Hong Kong:

 This is the throbbing heart of Hong Kong and ideal for socialites.
 There are few areas worldwide that the rival the pace of life in this quarter.
+Living here will have you close to everything.
 You will pay for this though.

 These areas are distinctly known for the mish-mash of cultural icons and towering skyscrapers, and the collision between Eastern culture and Western.
 Admirality/Wan Chai one/two tram stops from the ‘heart to things’.
 The average rent is substantially cheaper than Central/Lower Mid-levels and is around HK$20,000 per month for a one-bedroom flat.